-If you want to know what you need to do to treat postpartum depression, then read on.
 Postpartum depression is a very difficult thing.
-It happens to many women.
-Sometimes it is called the baby blues.
-Sometimes it can go into what is called a postpartum psychosis and it can be incredibly damaging for the mother’s psyche, as well as her relationships, not to mention the separation she may have from her baby.
-So it is really important to know what postpartum depression is and to get it treated as early as possible.
-Most of the time, it is missed.
-So let me explain why you would even get the baby blues or postpartum depression.
+Postpartum depression or PPD affects one out of five mothers.
+Sometimes PPD is called the baby blues.
+PPD can be incredibly damaging for the mother’s psyche, as well as her relationships, not to mention the difficulty she has taking care of her baby.
+It’s really important to know what postpartum depression is and to get it treated as early as possible.
+Most of the time, PPD is missed.

-When you are pregnant, your estrogen levels are so high. that is just to get everything growing.
-Of course, your other hormones like progesterone or prolactin are really high, but it is estrogen that is really affecting your brain.
-It is Estrogens that is helping your brain create serotonin, which is that happy hormone that keeps you in balance and makes you feel wonderful and happy and joyful.
-But, all of a sudden, you give birth and your estrogen levels plummet.
-By day nine, your estrogen levels are so low that if you do not have enough support in terms of the rest of your hormones, in terms of your lifestyle, in terms of just your natural brain chemistry, then you’re going to slip into a postpartum depression.
+When you’re pregnant, your estrogen levels are very high which helps fuel your pregnancy.
+Of course, your other hormones like progesterone and prolactin are high, but it’s estrogen that is affecting your brain.
+Estrogen helps your brain create serotonin, which is the happy neurotransmitter.
+Most women feel elated in pregnancy due to estrogen.
+But when you give birth, your estrogen levels plummet.
+By day nine, your estrogen levels are so low that if you do not have enough support in terms of the rest of your hormones, your lifestyle, your natural brain chemistry, then might experience postpartum depression.

-Now the way postpartum depression looks is that you are incredibly overwhelmed by taking care of a new baby.
-You are getting anxious, you feel depressed, you are crying all the time, everything frustrates you, and you usually have trouble getting to sleep, although you are exhausted.
-It is like a typical depression but now you have a newborn to take care of.
-And especially if you’re breast-feeding, as well, which, of course, you should be doing if you can, it is going to make it even more complicated because that depressed energy and that anxiety that you are feeling is being transmitted to the baby and the baby is getting more anxious and making you feel more anxious.
+If you have postpartum depression, you are incredibly overwhelmed by taking care of a new baby.
+You’re getting anxious, you feel depressed, you’re crying all the time, everything frustrates you.
+Although you’re exhausted, you have trouble sleeping.
+Being depressed is overwhelming but now you have a newborn to take care of.
+If you’re breast-feeding, your PPD complicates everything because your depressed energy and anxiety transmits to your baby.
+An irritable baby can make you feel more anxious.

-So what are you gonna do about it?
-So there are three things that you can do about it to help with your postpartum depression to prevent it and to treat it.
-The first is you need help.
+First, you need help.
 It takes a village to raise a child but more so it takes a clan of women to help you with your newborn.
 It is not enough for you to just have your partner with you.
 You need more help than that.
-In the past, in aboriginal cultures and in our not too far past, all of us women had multiple women around us.
-We had midwives, we had doulas, we had our aunts, we had our sisters, we had our mothers, we had women from the village, women in the neighborhood and they would help us with that newborn.
-They would cook, they would clean, they would help us with the breastfeeding issue, diapering issue, keep our spirits up and, most of all, take the baby from us so we could get some sleep.
+In aboriginal cultures and in our not too far past, women had multiple women around us.
+We had midwives, we had doulas, we had our aunts, we had our sisters, we had our mothers, we had women from the village, women in the neighborhood and they would help us with our newborns.
+They would cook, they would clean, they would help us with breastfeeding issues, diapering issues, answer our new mother concerns and keep our spirits up.
+Plus they would hold our baby so we could get some sleep.

-Now, if you do not get enough help, you are going to slip into some baby blues no matter what.
+Now, if you do not get enough help, you are going to experience overwhelm.
 So organizing help before the baby is born is crucial to help to prevent postpartum depression and absolutely, if there are any signs of postpartum depression, then you want to get help as soon as possible.
 And I am talking about getting the women there.
 Now you also need to get help in terms of contacting your healthcare provider.
 You need to get your lactation expert there.
-You need to get other help that is professional but you really need your women with you that can help you through having a newborn, taking care of a newborn, and lifting your spirits.
+Professional help is important but gathering your supportive clan of women is crucial to your postpartum wellbeing.

-Now, number two: You need sleep.
-If you do not get enough sleep, sleep is when you are… And especially if you’re sleeping in the dark, you’re producing enough melatonin that will become serotonin during the day.
+You need sleep.
+If you do not get enough sleep, you will not make enough melatonin. that will become serotonin during the day.
 Now it is difficult to get enough sleep when you are breast-feeding a baby around the clock.
-A newborn needs to eat every two to three hours, a brand newborn.
-But you need to try to get as much sleep as possible so you make enough melatonin so that you can have enough serotonin so you do not slip into those baby blues.
-You need to have help in order for you to get that sleep.
-And when the baby is sleeping, you need to sleep.
-I do not care if it is in the middle of the day, I don’t care if you have dishes to do and laundry to do, that’s why you have the other women there to help you out, you need help and you need that baby to go down and sleep and you need to sleep when the baby is sleeping so you get as much sleep as possible to prevent postpartum depression, to make enough melatonin to surge into serotonin to keep happy.
+A newborn needs to eat every two to three hours.
+So you need to have help in order for you to get enough sleep.
+When the baby is sleeping, you need to sleep.
+Even if it’s in the middle of the day, even if you have dishes to do and laundry to do.
+That’s why you have the other women there to help you out.
+You need help to get enough rest to prevent and reverse postpartum depression.
+So sleep when your baby is sleeping.

-And number three, if you develop postpartum depression, and especially if you catch it early, around day nine, you can be prescribed estrogen.
-Particularly estradiol and take extra B vitamins either by injection or sublingually.
+If you develop postpartum depression, and especially if it’s diagnosed early, around day nine, you can be prescribed estrogen.
+I recommend low dose sublingual estradiol (underneath the tongue).
+Plus extra B 12 either by injection or sublingually.
 Orally works too but sublingual and injection get in much faster.
-Estrogen transdermally, or sublingual (underneath the tongue).
-Both of these together prescribed early enough, while still postpartum, can prevent and treat postpartum depression.
-It is really critical that you get this early.
+When both estradiol and B12 are prescribed early enough, postpartum depression can resolve.
+Plus if you have a history of PPD with another pregnancy, then estradiol,and B12 can help prevent PPD.
 Now some women are a little concerned that if they take estrogen, it will affect their breast milk production.
-It, at low doses, will not.
-I’ve been advising the use of estrogen and B vitamins for postpartum depression for 25 years and it works every single time.
-You just need to get it in, on board, prescribed by your provider, by day nine.
+At low doses it will not affect milk production, but you cannot take it until your milk is in around day 2-4 after delivery.
+I’ve been advising the use of estrogen and B12 for postpartum depression for 25 years and it works every single time.
+You just need to get it prescribed by your provider by day nine.
 That’s why it’s super important to know the early postpartum depression symptoms.